 a Modification Proposal:

-subject to paragraph 7.2.3(d), should proceed to Consultation in accordance with paragraph 7.3; or

-should be referred to a Workgroup for Workgroup Assessment in accordance with paragraph 7.5 (and the Modification Panel may determine the Terms of Reference for such work (including terms as to the identity of any third parties to be consulted) and the date upon which it requires the Workgroup to submit its Workgroup Report); or

-should be deferred to a subsequent meeting of the Modification Panel for further discussion;
+satisfies the Self-Governance Criteria; and, if applicable;

+satisfies the Fast Track Self-Governance Criteria.

+For the avoidance of doubt, a Modification Panel determination under 7.2.3(a)(ii) must be unanimous

 a Modification Proposal:

-satisfies the Self-Governance Criteria; and

-paragraph 7.2.3(a) will apply to such proposal; and
+subject to paragraph 7.2.3(d), should proceed to Consultation in accordance with paragraph 7.3;

+should be referred to a Workgroup for Workgroup Assessment in accordance with paragraph 7.5 (and the Modification Panel may determine the Terms of Reference for such work (including terms as to the identity of any third parties to be consulted) and the date upon which it requires the Workgroup to submit its Workgroup Report);

+should be deferred to a subsequent meeting of the Modification Panel for further discussion; or

+be implemented, subject to unanimous determination under 7.2.3(a)(ii) that Fast Track Self-Governance Criteria are satisfied and subject to Panel determining unanimously that the Modification Proposal be implemented; or

+be referred back to the Proposer for further development.

-(c) at any time before a Modification Proposal made by a Transporter or (provided it is a User Pays Modification Proposal a User proceeds to Consultation in accordance with paragraph 7.3 the Transporters shall:
+(c) at any time before a Modification Proposal proceeds to Consultation in accordance with paragraph 7.3 the CDSP shall

-in accordance with a period determined by the Modification Panel, provide a rough order of magnitude assessment, which will include cost estimate(s) for any User Pays Service, any indicative User Pays Charge(s) and, having regard to the User Pays Guidance Document a commentary in respect of these; and
+in accordance with a period determined by the Modification Panel, provide a rough order of magnitude assessment of the Modification Proposal; and

-request from the Authority a View on whether the proposed cost apportionment and any User Pays Charges are appropriate and following receipt of such View circulate it to the next meeting of the Modification Panel; and

-(d) the impact (if any) of the Modification proposed in a Modification Proposalon Greenhouse Gas Emissions is likely to be material (after considering any assessment by the Proposer under paragraph 6.2.6 of the quantifiable impact of the Modification proposed in a Modification Proposal on Greenhouse Gas Emissions) and shall have regard to such determination (if any) in determining whether the Modification Proposal should proceed to Consultation under paragraph 7.2.3(a)(i) (provided that where the Modification Panel determines the likely impact will be material and the Proposer provided no assessment in respect of such impact under paragraph 6.2.6 the Modification Proposal shall not proceed to Consultation).
+(d) the impact (if any) of the Modification proposed in a Modification Proposalon Greenhouse Gas Emissions is likely to be material (after considering any assessment by the Proposer under paragraph 6.2.6 of the quantifiable impact of the Modification proposed in a Modification Proposal on Greenhouse Gas Emissions) and shall have regard to such determination (if any) in determining whether the Modification Proposal should proceed to Consultation under paragraph 7.2.3(b)(i) (provided that where the Modification Panel determines the likely impact will be material and the Proposer provided no assessment in respect of such impact under paragraph 6.2.6 the Modification Proposal shall not proceed to Consultation).

 Where the Modification Panel discusses a Modification Proposal together with the relevant Workgroup Report the Modification Panel may:

-make a determination in accordance with paragraph 7.2.3(a); or
+make a determination in accordance with paragraph 7.2.3(b); or

 determine that any further discussion of the Modification Proposal should be deferred to a subsequent meeting of the Modification Panel.